(New England) Contra

 returning to neighbor swing.
 (10 beats)

-A2: Face across and hold hands in fours, "circle 3 places to the left" to: (7)
+A2: Face across and hold hands in fours, "circle three places to the left" to: (8)

-ladies forward to Allemande right completely around plus c.
-110° (1⅓).
-Still holding right hands, they raise left to neighbor - to form a crossways wavy line.
+ladies forward to Allemande right 1½. keep holding right hands, raise left to neighbor - to form a crossways wavy line.
 (8).

 B2: Balance the Wave, (4)

-ladies release r. hands and Allemande left ¾ around (turn 270°) their neighbor to meet a new neighbor, and, without releasing left hands, make a longways, wavy line.
+ladies release r. hands and neighbor Allemande left ¾ (turn 270°) to face-in, meet a new neighbor - without releasing left hands - to make a longways, wavy line.
 (4)

-release l. hand, and Allemande right new neighbor.
-(4) Lady could twirl into place.
-End couples turn-back, change places and wait-out a ‘go’.
+release l. hand, and new neighbor Allemande right or Box the Gnat so lady can twirl CCw. to place.
+(4) End couples turn-back, change places and wait-out a ‘go’.

 Coconut Cream Pie